 The use of self-serve technology enables the SCC to more efficiently handle the increasing volume of supplier calls by allowing suppliers access to certain information without direct personal assistance from contractor staff.
 See SCC triage approach levels below.

 - IVR Level: For general information, a provider/supplier may contact our IVR System or NMP.
 Self-service technology offers a magnitude of information for Medicare suppliers.
 At the IVR level, callers must receive information on eligibility, claim status, check information, deductible, etc. If the caller is unable to successfully speak to the IVR, it is programmed to allow for the entry of all data using touch-tone capabilities.
-See the IVR Instructions User Guide on the IVR webpage for details.
+See the IVR Instructions User Guide for details.